skip to content

 Dr. Anmol Arora

-Anmol Arora is an Academic Foundation Doctor at Cambridge University with an intercalated degree in Management Studies from the Cambridge Judge Business School.
+Anmol Arora is an Academic Clinical Fellow at University College London and an Honorary Researcher at the University of Cambridge, with an intercalated degree in Management Studies from the Cambridge Judge Business School.
 His research focusses on the use of artificial intelligence and machine learning in healthcare.
 He holds honorary research affiliations with NHS England and Improvement and Moorfields Eye Hospital, London.

 Read more at: Half-day symposium promotes how technology & systems thinking can improve public health